 Liquidation is the corporate equivalent of death.
 Whilst some corporations might defend debt collection proceedings if only for delay, few are prepared to risk their very existence for the sake of non-payment.

-Statutory demands are cheap (we charge around $550 including GST).
-Unlike writs and summonses, they are not publicly reported – so the threat of unwanted publicity from a writ or summons remains potent.
-Only the Supreme Court or the Federal (Circuit) Court can set them aside – so there’s no incentive for the debtor to incur the costs involved (around $5,000) unless there is a genuine dispute.
+Statutory demands are relatively inexpensive.
+Unlike court writs and summonses, they are not publicly reported – so the threat of unwanted publicity from a writ or summons remains potent.
+Only the Supreme Court or the Federal Court can set them aside – so there’s no incentive for the debtor to incur the costs involved (around $6,000) unless there is a genuine dispute.